kudoh/k8s-hands-on/helm/readme.md

 helm version
 ```

-## using Tiller as server side component
+## using Helm and Tiller as server side components
 ### Set up
 ```bash
 # RBAC Settings